moladoust/moladoust/README.md

 - 👋 Hi, I’m @moladoust
-- 👀 I’m interested in IT and graduated from Tabriz University with a degree in Master of Information Technology.
+- 👀 I’m interested in IT with a degree in Master of Information Technology.
 - 🌱 I’m fluent in php progremming language & currently now, in addition to that, I have turned to JavaScript technologies from adv. valilla js to react and nextjs, vuejs, nodejs, typescript and ...
 - 💞️ I am interested in cooperation with companies that work professionally in these fields.

 <!---